-It’s that time of year again: As 2019 comes to a close, marketing teams are gearing up to outline their 2020 strategy.
+It’s that time of year again: As 2019 comes to a close, marketing teams are gearing up to outline their 2020 content marketing strategy.

 For many, creating a new year’s strategy starts by looking back at the previous one.
 Which strategies worked and which didn’t?
 What should we try next year that we didn’t have the resources for before?
 How can we improve our current processes to drive even more success?

 As you’re reviewing your own successes and failures, don’t forget to look at the industry as a whole.
 What are other companies doing that you can integrate into your content program?

 In this post, we’ve highlighted 7 tips and 13+ statistics from the content industry to guide your strategy in 2020.

 This section may seem self-explanatory given the title of the post, but 24 percent of marketing teams don’t take a strategic approach to content marketing.

 69% of the “most successful” content marketers have a documented strategy in place.